What is a colonoscopy?

 How do I prepare for a colonoscopy?

-- In general, you will need to maintain a clear liquid diet for 1-2 days and take a laxative 24 hours prior to the procedure.
+- You will need to maintain a clear liquid diet for 1-2 days and take a laxative 24 hours prior to the procedure.
 This is to ensure that all stool is out of the bowel and that the doctor can see the lining of the intestine clearly.

-- Because sedation will be used, you must fast for 8 hours prior to the procedure.
+- Because sedation will be used, you must fast (not eat) for 8 hours prior to the procedure.

 - Be sure to discuss any allergies or heart and lung problems you have with the doctor, as this can impact the types of medications that can be used for sedation.

-- If you are on blood thinners, your doctor will likely have you stop them several days in advance.
-This should be discussed when the biopsy is scheduled.
+- If you are on blood thinners, your provider will likely have you stop them several days in advance.

 How is this test performed?